kamanashisroy/shotodol/README.md

 ### Shake script

 _shake_ script provides a way to perform a task on an event.
 For example, there is an event like, onload.
 So when shotodol loads itself, it performs the onload tasks.
-A module can eventually generate events of their own(<a href="apps/shakeeventexample/README.md">example</a>).
+A module can eventually generate events of their own(<a href="apps/shakeeventexample/README.md">example yet to come</a>).

 ### Plugin/extensions